Nevenall/ghosting-the-edge/manuscript.md

 There's a number of upgrades that are common amongst cyberbodies.

-**Combat Cyborg** – You have advanced filters against pain sensations and a body constructed for combat.
+**Combat Cyborg**—You have advanced filters against pain sensations and a body constructed for combat.
 Roll Physique to D against any attack.

-**Ballistic Armor** – You have obvious or concealed armor against small arms attacks. +2 to D against Ballistic attacks.
+**Ballistic Armor**—You have obvious or concealed armor against small arms attacks. +2 to D against Ballistic attacks.

-**Solid Construction** – You're cyberbody is designed to resist more damage than most and remain fully operational. +1 Stress Box.
+**Solid Construction**—You're cyberbody is designed to resist more damage than most and remain fully operational. +1 Stress Box.

-**Concealed Weapon** – You have a generic smart weapon concealed in your cyberbody, forearms are a common choice, which you can reveal and fire with simply a thought.
+**Concealed Weapon**—You have a generic smart weapon concealed in your cyberbody, forearms are a common choice, which you can reveal and fire with simply a thought.
 Your weapon gets +2 to resist being detected.

 ### Armaments